linien-org/linien/README.md

 ### Building the FPGA image

 For building the FPGA image, you need to install Xilinx Vivado first.
-Then, call `scripts/build\_gateware.sh`.
-In the end, the bitstream should be located under `linien/server/linien.bin`. **Note**: So far, this was tested only with Linux.
+Then, call `scripts/build_gateware.sh`.
+In the end, the bitstream is located at `linien/server/linien.bin`. **Note**: So far, this was tested only with Linux.
 It should work on Windows 10, though, when calling the script inside Windows Powershell.

 ### Releasing a new version

 First, update the version number in the `checked_out_repo/linien/VERSION` file.
-Then you can build and upload the package to pypi using `scripts/upload\_pypi.sh`.
-Finally, build the standalone client using `build\_standalone\_client.sh` (you have to do this on the platform you want to build the standalone client for).
+Then you can build and upload the package to pypi using `scripts/upload_pypi.sh`.
+Finally, build the standalone client using `build_standalone_client.sh` (you have to do this on the platform you want to build the standalone client for).
 When on Windows 10, both scripts have to be started in Windows Powershell.
 In the end, the standalone client should be uploaded to a github release.